 I’m not good at Math

 Many parents are concerned about their own abilities to teach high school subjects that they may not excel at themselves.
 The good news here is that you don’t have to take on everything yourself.
 You can work with other homeschooling parents in your area and homeschooling coops to share lessons.
-You can also get an in-home tutor for subjects that you aren’t familiar with, or for SAT® and ACT test preparation.
+You can also get an in-home and online tutor for subjects that you aren’t familiar with, or for SATand ACT test preparation.
 This means your child is getting the very best education in the loving and supportive environment that helps kids with special needs to thrive.